AnatolianTeam/Anatolian-Team-Services/docs/Testnet/Cosmos-Ecosystem/alignedlayer/eigenlayer-avs.md

 ```

 ## Tweet Task

-Finally, we copy the explorer link in the output of the code, tag Aligned and send a tweet.
+Finally, we copy the explorer link in the output of the code, tag Aligned and send a tweet with the screenshot we took.
 Then share the link of this tweet on the `#🧪┃testnet` channel on the Aligned [discord](https://discord.gg/Kvvqf3kVBm) server.